rhithik/lcs--vue-basics/guide/episode-02.md

 > **[Vue.js Methods API Reference](https://vuejs.org/v2/api/#methods)**

 - Functions that we define on our Vue instance to be used anywhere throughout the instance.
-  - these Fn's run every time the instance has a re-render, unless otherwise specified.
+  - these functions run every time the instance has a re-render, unless otherwise specified.
   - we can set up the same logic that we have in our computed properties, but because computed properties cache their return values and normal methods don't, it's best to use computed properties whenever possible.
   - Methods can be used in our text-interpolation expressions, as long as they are invoked as such with `()`.